logo

 Electricity

 This is the same as the UK and in South Africa, being 220/230 V. Do not leave appliances plugged in all day, as there are many power fluctuations which might destroy them.
-US Citizens will have to get an adapter and a transformer for Zanzibar power.
-If your plug does not match, then enquire at a local shop, they should be able to assist.
+US Citizens will have to get an adapter and a transformer.
+If your plug does not match, then enquire at a the reception or local shop as they should be able to assist.

 Driving